python-discord/site/pydis_site/apps/content/resources/guides/python-guides/vps_services.md

 ---
 title: Free Hosting Services for Discord Bots
-description: "This article covers the disasdvantages of utilising a free hosting service to run a discord bot.
-Two commonly used services are discussed below. "
+description: "This article covers the disasdvantages of utilising a free hosting service to run a discord bot."
 toc: 2
 ---